Innovation & Research

 The WFSA Innovation Awards

-The awards are designed to encourage and support innovation in anaesthesiology that has had – or is likely to have – a positive impact on surgical patient outcomes.
+The WFSA Innovation Awards, sponsored by Baxter, we launched in 2014 and are designed to encourage and support innovation in anaesthesiology that has had – or is likely to have – a positive impact on surgical patient outcomes.
+The Innovation Awards are held every four years with six winning innovations from six different countries invited to the World Congress of Anaesthesiologists (WCA).